Andy3643/Burger-Palace/readme.md

 # Burger Palace

+### By Joshua Andy Opote

+### Description
-This is a readme file for a Burger selling company called Burger Palace.
-The website will be used as an inteface between the company and its clients.
+This website is designed for a burger selling comapny known as Burger Palace.The website will be used as an inteface between the company and its clients.
 Through the website, the clients will be able to order their favourite burgers,and make comments or compalints if any.
-The project has been created using HTML and styled by CSS

-The project is a HTML file that can be supported by the follwing browsers: chrome, opera mini and firefox.
+### Installation
+The website can be accesed via the link:https://andy3643.github.io/Burger-Palace/
+### Requirements
+* An internet enabled device such as computer, phone or tablet
+* Active internet connection
+* Web browser such as; chrome, firefox and opera mini.
+## Technologies used
+HTML to set out the page layout.
+CSS to style the page components.

+## Licence

+MIT License

+Copyright (c) [2022] [Joshua Andy]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction. including without limitation the rights.
+Any persons willing to do modifications shall do so after consultation with the developer.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.